elceef/dnstwist/docs/README.md

 $ dnstwist --ssdeep domain.name/login
 ```

-Very often attackers set up e-mail honey pots on phishing domains and wait for
+Sometimes attackers set up e-mail honey pots on phishing domains and wait for
 mistyped e-mails to arrive.
 In this scenario, attackers would configure their
 server to vacuum up all e-mail addressed to that domain, regardless of the user
 it was sent towards.
 Another `dnstwist` feature allows performing a simple test